ams813/ams813.github.io/_posts/2012-07-01-reading-edge.markdown

 <div class="fig-with-cap">
   <figure class="scrollable full-width-image"><img src="../../../../a/img/re-02.jpg" alt="Reading Edge type scaler"></figure>
-  <figcaption class="caption">A type scaler illustrates what to expect at different sizes depending on the rendering environment.
+  <figcaption class="caption">A type scaler illustrated what to expect at different sizes depending on the rendering environment.
 I wrote new bios for each face to describe their characteristics.</figcaption>
 </div>

 <div class="fig-with-cap">
   <figure class="scrollable full-width-image"><img src="../../../../a/img/re-03.jpg" alt="Reading Edge type scaler"></figure>
-  <figcaption class="caption">Edited by Nick Sherman, my feature essay that dives into how screens render type, historical references, and features common to the faces’ construction.
-Typeset with RE typefaces, the essay also demonstrates the typographic control users can expect from the series.</figcaption>
+  <figcaption class="caption">Edited by Nick Sherman, my feature essay dove into how screens render type, historical references, and features common to the faces’ construction.
+Typeset with RE typefaces, the essay also demonstrated the typographic control users could expect from the series.</figcaption>
 </div>

 <div class="fig-with-cap">